Dog Control Officer: Melissa Mariano

 The municipality ID number tag should be kept on the dog’s collar at all times so if the dog is found, the owner can be traced and notified.

-The Towns of Camillus and Van Buren have thousands of licensed dogs and most of those owners do care for their dogs responsibly.
-However, to protect everyone’s interest, the Towns do have laws which all dog owners must abide by and which the Dog Control Officer enforces.
+The Town of Camillus has thousands of licensed dogs and most of those owners do care for their dogs responsibly.
+However, to protect everyone’s interest, the Town does have laws which all dog owners must abide by and which the Dog Control Officer enforces.

 Some common issues are covered below and the complete laws pertaining to dog control can be found in the Camillus Municipal Code Book, Chapter 54-Dog Control.